 We started our trip by spending a few days exploring the beautiful rainforests and the volcanic landscapes in the La Fortuna area.
 Next, we headed towards Rio Celeste and then south to Monteverde, after which we drove to the Nicoya Peninsula to do some beach-hopping.

 Head over to my 10 day Costa Rica itinerary post where I’m going into details about all the awesome places we explored with the 4×4, our dear ‘home on wheels’!

 This trip was a truly memorable experience and convinced us that traveling in a 4×4 with a rooftop tent is something we will definitely do again in the future!

 If driving on wild backcountry roads, discovering spectacular unspoiled nature and camping under the stars sounds like something for you, I can warmly recommend getting in touch with Nomad America.
 It’s safe to say that they’re the best 4×4 rental in Costa Rica – these guys really know what they’re doing and will help you organize the adventure of a lifetime.

 For more photos and videos of our Costa Rica road trip, check out my Instagram account.
 (Look for the ‘highlight’ called Costa Rica.)

-Enjoyed reading this post?
+Enjoyed reading this post about 4×4 rental in Costa Rica?
 Pin it!